Presidential system: Limited mechanisms of removal

 Unlike in parliamentary systems, the legislature does not have the power to recall a president under the presidential system.
 However, presidential systems may have methods to remove presidents under extraordinary circumstances, such as a president committing a crime or becoming incapacitated.
 In some countries, presidents are subject to term limits.

 The inability to remove a president early is also the subject of criticism.
 Even if a president is "proved to be inefficient, even if he becomes unpopular, even if his policy is unacceptable to the majority of his countrymen, he and his methods must be endured until the moment comes for a new election".

 The consistency of a presidency may be seen as beneficial during times of crisis.
 When in a time of crisis, countries may be better off being led by a president with a fixed term than rotating premierships.
 Some critics, however, argue that the presidential system is weaker because it does not allow a transfer of power in the event of an emergency.
 Walter Bagehot argues that the ideal ruler in times of calm is different from the ideal ruler in times of crisis, criticizing the presidential system for having no mechanism to make such a change.

-Head of government as head of state
+Heightened status

-In many cases, the president is elected as both the head of government and the head of state.
-This is in contrast to some parliamentary governments where the head of state separate from the head of government and plays a largely symbolic role.

-The president's status is sometimes the subject of criticism.
+The president's status as both head of government and head of state is sometimes the subject of criticism.
 Dana D. Nelson criticizes the office of the President of the United States as essentially undemocratic and characterizes presidentialism as worship of the president by citizens, which she believes undermines civic participation.

-British-Irish philosopher and MP Edmund Burke stated that an official should be elected based on "his unbiased opinion, his mature judgment, his enlightened conscience", and therefore should reflect on the arguments for and against certain policies and then do what he believes is best for his constituents and country as a whole, even if it means short-term backlash.
-Thus defenders of presidential systems hold that sometimes what is wisest may not always be the most popular decision and vice versa.
+Political budget cycles

+A 2019 peer-reviewed meta-analysis based on 1,037 regressions in 46 studies finds that presidential systems generally seem to favor revenue cuts, while parliamentary systems would rely on fiscal expansion characterized by a higher level of spending before an election.